cbbgbw/time-for-a-trip/README.md

 For Mobile App:
 - Flutter / React Native (to consider)

+Trip:
+- create trips then use them and check

 Map:
-- leaflet or mapy.cz (leaflet has an easier integration with it)
+- leaflet or mapy.cz (leaflet has an easier integration)
-- possibility for choosing tracks
+- possibility for choosing tracks between points
+-

 Tracks:
 - tagging possibility
 - photo sharing

 Points:
-- show weather for selected destination
+- show weather for selected destination (for selected hour/date)

 Weather: